AlexzanderFlores/WOKCommands/README.md

 }
 ```

-A per-command syntax error message will always overwrite a global one.
+A per-command syntax error message will always overwrite a global one for that specific command.

 # Per-Server Command Prefixes